ubfx/zedboard-bsp/README.md

 $ petalinux-config --get-hw-description zed2024_out_sdt --silentconfig
 ```

-You can now make changes to the overall petalinux configuration or rootfs (i.e. included packages etc), but you can also leave everything at default.
+You can now make changes to the overall PetaLinux configuration or rootfs (i.e. included packages etc), but you can also leave everything at default.
 Note: Don't copy the configuration files from the old BSP because the available settings and options don't match perfectly.
 If you really care, you can diff `config` and `rootfs_config` files between the newly generated project and the old BSP.
 ```bash
 $ petalinux-config #optional
 $ petalinux-config -c rootfs #optional